jrv/esphome-abl-emh1/README.md

 - ESP-wroom 32 (esp32dev)
 - ESP GPIO pin 5 is flow-control
 - SN75176 to convert serial to RS485
-- 5V Din-rail power supply
+- 5V Din-rail power supply (optional, you can also get 12v power from conn X10 and convert that to 5V)
 - Esp Ground connected to the GND pin from connector X10 on the ABL eMH1 circuit board.
 This helps avoiding noise on the RS485.
 - RJ45 plug: pin 1 and 2 connected to SN75176, no other pins connected